 4. Project leadership – the vision and values of the project and its links to objectives.
 The ways in which these can be effectively communicated and reinforced to team members and stakeholders.
 Leadership styles, qualities and the importance of motivation on team performance.
 Characteristics of the working environment that encourage and sustain high performance.

 1. Consolidated planning – purpose and formats for consolidated plans to support overall management.
 Taking account of lessons learnt and how the plans balance fundamental components of scope, schedule, resources, budgets, risks and quality requirements.

 2. Budgeting and cost control – funding, estimating, overheads; direct costs, indirect costs, fixed costs, variable costs and an overall budget for a project.

 Individual employers will set their own entry requirements for their apprentices.
 Typically candidates will have achieved a grade C or above in at least five GCSEs including English and mathematics, and hold a minimum of 120 UCAS points, or equivalent.

 How you will be assessed

-Either before or during the apprenticeship, apprentices will be required to achieve level 2 qualifications in English and mathematics prior to taking endpoint assessment (EPA).
-Apprentices are required to achieve a suitable level of knowledge as part of their development such that they achieve an IPMA Level D qualification, prior to their EPA.
+Either before or during the apprenticeship, you will be required to achieve level 2 qualifications in English and mathematics prior to taking the endpoint assessment (EPA).
+You are required to achieve a suitable level of knowledge as part of your development to achieve an IPMA level D qualification, prior to your EPA.